High Expectations and Rigorous Instruction

 Guiding Questions:

-To what extent do we emphasize that teachers should focus on students’ skill development relative to conceptual understanding and critical thinking?
-How do we encourage and support our teachers to teach for conceptual understanding and develop critical thinking in their classes?
+What are our expectations around teachers' instructional focus on student skill development, conceptual understanding, and critical thinking?
+How do we encourage and support teachers to develop these educational goals in their classes?

 Exploring

-We expect teachers to focus on student skill development only.
+We expect teachers to primarily focus on the learning and achievement of students' skill development.

 Growing

-We expect teachers to focus on student skill development with some attention to conceptual understanding and critical thinking.
+We expect teachers to focus on student skill development with some attention to conceptual understanding.

 Utilizing

-We expect teachers to focus primarily on student conceptual understanding and critical thinking, while also supporting skill development.
+We expect teachers to focus primarily on conceptual understanding while also supporting student skill development.

 Transforming

-We expect and provide support for teachers to focus primarily on student conceptual understanding and critical thinking, while also supporting skill development.
+We expect teachers to focus primarily on student conceptual understanding and critical thinking while also supporting student skill development.

 Selected Rating: None